Agile Modeling Home Page

 Feature Driven Development (FDD) and Agile Modeling

-Agile Modeling Feature-Driven Development (FDD) is a client-centric, architecture-centric, and pragmatic software process.
-The term “client” in FDD is used to represent what Agile Modeling (AM) refers to as project stakeholders or eXtreme Programming (XP) calls customers.
+Feature-Driven Development (FDD) is a client-centric, architecture-centric, and pragmatic software process.
+The term “client” in FDD is used to represent what Agile Modeling (AM) refers to as stakeholders or eXtreme Programming (XP) calls customers.
 FDD was first introduced to the world in 1999 via the book Java Modeling In Color with UML, a combination of the software process followed by Jeff DeLuca’s company and Peter Coad’s concept of features.
-FDD was first applied on a 15 month, 50-person project for a large Singapore bank in 1997, which was immediately followed by a second, 18-month long 250-person project.
+FDD was first applied on a 15 month, 50-person team for a large Singapore bank in 1997, which was immediately followed by a second, 18-month long 250-person initiative.
 A more substantial description is published in the book A Practical Guide to Feature-Driven Development as well as the Feature Driven Development web site.

-As you see in Figure 1 there are five main activities in FDD that are performed iteratively.
-The first is Develop An Overall Model, the initial result being a high-level object model and notes.
-At the start of a project your goal is to identify and understand the fundamentals of the domain that your system is addressing, and throughout the project you will flesh this model out to reflect what you’re building.
-The second step is Build A Features List, grouping them into related sets and subject areas.
-These first two steps map to the initial envisioning effort of AMDD (see Figure 2).
+As the name implies, features are an important aspect of FDD.
+A feature is a small, client-valued function expressed in the form “Action result object”.
+For example, “Calculate the total of a sale”, “Validate the password of a user”, and”Authorize the sales transaction of a customer”.
+Features are to FDD asuser stories are to Scrum – they’re a primary source of requirements and the primary input into your planning efforts.As you see in Figure 1 there are five main activities in FDD that are performed iteratively.
+The first is Develop AnOverall Model, the initial result being a high-level object model and notes.
+At the start of an initiative your goal is to identify and understand the fundamentals of the domain that your system is addressing, and throughout the initiative you will flesh this model out to reflect what you’re building.
+The second step is Build A Features List, grouping them into related sets and subject areas.These first two steps map to the initial envisioning effort of AMDD (seeFigure 2).
 Next you Plan By Feature, the end result being a development, the identification of class owners (more on this in a minute), and the identification of feature set owners.
-The majority of the effort on an FDD project, roughly 75%, is comprised of the fourth and fifth steps: Design By Feature and Build By Feature.
+The majority of the effort on an FDD team, roughly 75%, is comprised of the fourth and fifth steps: Design ByFeature and Build By Feature.
 These two activities are exactly what you’d expect, they include tasks such as detailed modeling, programming, testing, and packaging of the system.

 Figure 1.
-The FDD project lifecycle.
+The FDD lifecycle.

 Figure 2.
-The lifecycle of AMDD.
+The lifecycle of AMDD (click to enlarge).

-There are six primary roles on an FDD project: Project Manager, Chief Architect, Development Manager, Chief Programmer, Class Owner, and Domain Expert.
-An individual will take on one or more roles on a project as you would expect.
+An FDD initiative starts by performing the first three steps in the equivalent of the DAD’s Inception phase or XP’s “iteration 0”, the goal being to identify the scope of the effort, the initial architecture, and the initial high-level plan.
+Construction efforts occur in two-week (or less) iterations, similar to XP or DAD teams, with the team iteratively working through all five steps as needed.
+As with other agile software development processes, systems are delivered incrementally by FDD teams.There are six primary roles on an FDD team: Project Manager, Chief Architect, Development Manager, ChiefProgrammer, Class Owner, and Domain Expert.
+An individual will take on one or more roles on a team as you would expect.
 The concept of a class owner is where FDD differs from XP.
 XP includes a practice called Collective Ownership the idea of which is that any developer can update any artifact, including source code, as required.
 FDD takes a different approach in that it assigns classes to individual developers, so if a feature requires changes to several classes then the owners of those classes must work together as a feature team to implement it.
-Just like programming pairs will model storm to think something through before they code it, so will feature teams.
+Just like programming pairs will model storm to think something through before they code it, so will feature teams.FDD also defines a collection of supporting roles, including:

 • Domain Manager